-We commend engagement with the Tailored Mission approach.
+We commend engagement with the Tailored Mission approach (Mission Can Be Fun).
 This is a developmental process in which congregations are led in exploring how best to share in God's mission in ways that fit them, their location, and threir budget.
 Above all the outcome has to suit the church in its style so that all feel comfortable about any mission agenda.

 The word evangelism tends to provoke a hesitant response in many rural churches because of unhelpful images and poor practise.
 However, we have a wonderful life-changing story to share with those around us.

 Long experience in settled ministry in rural areas in addition to extensive experience working with churches of various traditions has tempered the ways in which we engage in evangelism.

 One of the most popular activities is our Song and Story programme.
 These normally last around an hour and are ideal whether as stand alone events or following a men's breakfast, harvest supper, etc. They contain amusing stories and thought provoking stories interspersed with a range of gospel songs sung to professional backing tracks.

 Continuing research into rural ministry and mission is at the heart of our organisation which helps to ensure that we can write and teach with confidence that we are addressing the range of contemporary rural communities and Christian traditions.

 In addition to speaking and teaching in conferences, clergy training days, and similar we have provided and taught rural mission modules at the following: